 We will be starting the school year in-person.
 As an Apple Distinguished School, we have the resources, technology, and ability to continue providing educational excellence for every student in the event they are exposed to COVID and must quarantine.
 A plan for virtual learning will be implemented for these students to be able to continue their educational experience and prevent a lapse in instruction while unable to attend school.
 Additionally, should the Governor move the state back into “Stay at Home” orders, our teams will be ready to deliver a purposeful virtual learning experience with improved tools and content delivery.

 What about field trips and group gatherings ?

-Under Phase II, we will be limiting all group gatherings to under 25 in accordance with state guidelines.
+Under Phase III, we will be limiting all group gatherings to under 50 in accordance with state guidelines.
 Other large group gatherings will be postponed or held virtually as needed.
 No field trips will take place until considered safe by state health officials.
 Eucharist services across all three campuses are canceled at this time.
 Chapel services are adapted to follow safety guidelines set forth by the CDC.

 When will extracurricular activities resume?

 Some extracurricular activities have already resumed with safety measures and social distancing rules.
 Our Athletic Trainer and coaches have undergone specific training on cleaning protocol and other safety precautions surrounding athletics.
-We are practicing social distancing with small group workouts and other safety precautions as we begin to bring our high school athletes on campus for practices this summer.
-Any questions regarding summer workout protocol can be directed to Athletic Director Eric Mouton at firstname.lastname@example.org.

 Where can I find the latest information about events in August?